chmouel/chmou-kind-clusters/README.md

 The idea was to have an icon because having my kind cluster running was consuming resources and always forget to shut them down.

-And I can easily start and stop my dev environement,
+And I can easily start and stop my dev environement launching a custom dev script.

+In general this probably could get generalised for most use cases where users has a script to run a  script to stop and a check to make.
+I should probably try whenever I figure out how to make UI in JS (i already have hard time in programming language I am proficient with).

+Most of that code has been adapted/ripped from the https://github.com/RedSoftwareSystems/easy_docker_containers extension.

 ## Start and Stop kind